UPPER MONTAGU STREET – MARYLEBONE

 design intent for the upper floors is about recreating the original room

 layouts.
-Whilst the proposed bedroom is quite a modest size this is a
+The proposed bedroom is quite a modest size which is a

 deliberate design decision in order to enable the prime idea of the front large